Approved for Trade Scales

 These are ordered for place of use specific for place of use (postcode).
 Balances with internal calibration will automatically compensate for place of use but please use a suitable carry case to protect the equipment.

-The information on this page is provided as general information for customers that are needing some guidance prior to order and is not an authoritative interpretation of the law, for all matters relating to the use of approved equipment please contact your local authority trading standards service.
+The information on this page is pretty complexed and is provided as general information for customers that are needing some guidance prior to order and is not an authoritative interpretation of the law, for all matters relating to the use of approved equipment please contact your local authority trading standards service.

 Last reviewed/updated: July 2016